bradhawkins85/gotray/README.md

 ### Listing items

-The `list` command prints the currently configured entries sorted by their creation timestamp.
+The `list` command prints the currently configured entries in their display order.

 ```
 go run ./cmd/gotray list